maartenpaul/R_Metafer_cellprofiler/README.md

 # R Metafer cellprofiler
-Scripts for quantification of DSB repair foci in fixed samples acquired with Metafer WideField microscope
+Scripts for quantification of DSB repair foci in fixed samples acquired with Metafer WideField microscope This repository contains Cell profiler pipelines for analysis and a R script to analyze and visualize the data

 ## Data format
 For automatic batch processing in Cell Profiler, files should be properly named.